Quick Links

 What is Melanoma?

 Melanoma is a form of skin cancer that affects the melanocytes, or pigment-producing cells, in the skin or other tissues.
 In cases of melanoma, the melanocytes grow abnormally and uncontrollably.
 It is the most serious type of skin cancer because it is more likely to spread to other parts of the body and, in some cases, is fatal.
-The earlier melanoma is detected, the higher the overall cure rates and survival.
+The earlier developing skin cancer cells are detected, the higher the overall cure rates and survival.

 What Causes Melanoma?

 Melanoma is caused by abnormal growth in the melanocytes.
 In healthy skin, new cells push older skin cells to the surface, where they die and fall away.
-In cases of melanoma, the melanocytes grow out of control due to damaged DNA, forming a mass of cancer.
+When cutaneous melanoma occurs, the melanocytes grow out of control due to damaged DNA, forming a mass of cancer.

-Researchers and dermatologists believe that many cases of melanoma are caused by damage from UV rays due to excess sun exposure or indoor tanning over time.
+Researchers and dermatologists believe that many cases of melanoma are caused by damage from UV rays due to excess sun exposure or indoor tanning beds over time.
 However, other factors can increase your risk of melanoma.
-These include:
+These risk factors include:

 - Fair skin